openmrs/openmrs-book-guide/troubleshooting.md

 Historically, MySQL has been recommended as the database of choice to use with OpenMRS.
 The newer database from the open source project MariaDB should also be compatible with OpenMRS.
 Work is underway in the OpenMRS community to provide support for other databases such as Oracle, Microsoft SQL Server, and others, but these databases are not yet supported.

 You may not be able to resolve your problem with OpenMRS using the troubleshooting material in this chapter.
 That is OK -- the OpenMRS community is available to help!
-Check out the "Getting Help from the OpenMRS Community" chapter for more information about how to communicate with others, ask questions, and get answers.
+Check out the [Getting Help from the OpenMRS Community](/getting-help-from-the-openmrs-community.md) chapter for more information about how to communicate with others, ask questions, and get answers.

 ## Some possible problems and solutions